Guide to the Best Bars in Florence

 …is nice.
 Or is it?
 Contentiously, I have pondered over this bar/discotheque since its opening in 2006.
 As a concept, I think it’s great.
 It offers an aperitivo, but its real strength is its ability to attract a large crowd from 10pm onwards, where it is a free-entry bar/club playing popular music from a range of genres; of note is its’ weekly Hip Hop night which is always hot and sweaty and full of guys and gals who are there to really dance and have fun.

 As they say, it’s the people that make a place, and this is most certainly one of those places.
 On the right night, you don’t want to leave.
 On others, you stay ten minutes, find it dull and then try again later to find it unchanged.
 One thing that is consistent though is the perfect blend between young Florentines and foreign students.
 Violence is obsolete, and security and management are friendly and efficient.

-Twice can also be hired as a venue for anything from small parties to full blown fashion shows (which it works very well for).
+Bamboo Lounge Club can also be hired as a venue for anything from small parties to full blown fashion shows (which it works very well for).
 It is good fun and safe, but I think this writer is getting a little old to cope with the young movers and shakers until all hours nowadays.